 One child is a moderator on a server, the other had to modify his language and behaviour dramatically to play on a Minecraft Christian server, if that isn’t learning about teamwork, fitting in and persuasive skills, I don’t know what is.

 The first step if you want to make friends is to put yourself where people are.
-Get outside, run, play, take the dog for a walk, or put yourself in the thick of things online.
+Get outside, run, play, take the dog for a walk, go to the pool or put yourself in the thick of things online.
 You will meet people.
 Nobody ever made friends sitting in the house reading a book.

 Homeschool groups for older kids are thin on the ground where we are right now.
 In London there are plenty, but here, no, all the kids in the groups are knee-high to a grasshopper.
 If older kids in a new area need to make social bonds, pick your area.
 Go for somewhere with a bigger population and better opportunities.

 Get up, stop the pity party, and get out there.
 But I’ll tell you this, there are plenty of kids in school who are also lonely, I was one.
 Don’t blame your situation, and if you don’t like something, fix it.